browserengineering/book/book/http.md

 ```

 (Note that here you're supposed to replace the existing scheme parsing
 code with this new code.
-It's usually clear from context and the code
+It's usually clear from context, and the code
-itself what you need to replace.)
+itself, what you need to replace.)

 Encrypted HTTP connections usually use port 443 instead of port 80: